juice-shop/pwning-juice-shop/appendix/solutions.md

 3. Paste the attack string `<iframe src="javascript:alert(`xss`)">` into the _Order ID_ field.
 4. Click the _Track_ button.
-5. An alert box with the text "XSS" should appear.
+5. An alert box with the text "xss" should appear.

    ![XSS alert box](img/xss0_alert.png)